usnistgov/OFDM-GAN/README.md

 Aggregated plots across model runs are created using the script `./scripts/plotting_script.py`.

 ## <u>Implementation Notes</u>
 Single process multi-GPU training is done using Pytorch's DataParallel method, in order to increase training speed.
-(Multi-process multi-GPU (DistributedDataParallel) is not compatible with the gradient penalty operation (autograd.grad) and is not recommended when using Wasserstein-GP loss).
+During code development, we found that multi-process multi-GPU training using the DistributedDataParallel method was not compatible with the gradient penalty operation (autograd.grad).
+Therefore, DistributedDataParallel is not recommended when using Wasserstein-GP loss.

 ## <u>Authors</u>
 Jack Sklar (jack.sklar@nist.gov) and Adam Wunderlich (adam.wunderlich@nist.gov) \